saxx/Resume/README.md

 # For recruiters

 This is my curriculum vitae.
 It is based on a common, machine-readable data format named JSON and is automatically rendered to PDF and a website on every update of this data.
-You can take a look at the result on https://ci.appveyor.com/project/saxx/resume/build/artifacts.
+You can download the result from [GitHub](https://github.com/saxx/Resume/releases).

 Contact me with interesting offers for a more detailled résumé  if this seems useful to you or your client.